Collins Jollie Subdivision - Collins Jollie New Home Community in Conway, SC

 New home communities are popping up all over the city of Conway.
 Many of these new subdivisions are being proposed as “Conservation Subdivisions”.

 In order to guide development in accordance with existing and future needs, while promoting the public health, safety, morals, convenience, order, appearance, and prosperity of the community, the City of Conway has in place a Unified Development Ordinance (UDO).
-The
+The City of Conway UDO includes a Conservation Subdivision Ordinance that provides flexibility in ensuring the preservation of open space within new residential developments.

 The conservation subdivision design preserves open space while maintaining the prorated density of residential units for the overall site area.
 Natural density is achieved by allowing smaller individual owned residential lots in neighborhoods that include or are adjacent to aesthetically and ecologically important areas.
 The goal of the design process is to identify and set aside conservation areas prior to the delineation of transportation and residential pod layouts.
 Open space areas include wetlands, stream buffer zones, woodlands, farmlands, playing fields, and meadows, depending on the resources of the land.